neoul/libydb/README.md

     fan_cur_speed);
 ```

 Just read the fan data like as you write when you need.
+If there is no data in your data block, ydb_read doesn't update any variables.

 ```c
 char fan_admin[32] = {0};